 Deel US PEO and Payroll:

 In the PEO market, Deel emerges as a unique player, particularly for businesses with a global footprint.
-Deel ranks as the leading all-in-one Global HR platform supporting companies with contractors, or direct employees.
-Deel’s US PEO and Payroll Services cater specifically to the needs of businesses offering a range of services designed to simplify HR management at home or abroad.
+Deel ranks as the leading all-in-one global HR platform that supports companies with contractors or direct employees.
+Deel’s US PEO and Payroll Services cater specifically to the needs of businesses, offering a range of services designed to simplify HR management at home or abroad.
 Additionally, the company allows businesses to seamlessly combine payroll, benefits dealing with the ability to handle a range of HR issues from state tax compliance to terminations and worker claims.
 Key advantages to Deel’s platform include:

 Other benefits of partnering with Deel include: